Reputation & Slashing

 Being online is the only way to accrue reputation.
 If a Validator has a negative balance but is back online, they will start being slashed as soon as they are offline or suspended again.
 This is a strong incentive to fix issues and be reliable long before a reputation balance goes negative.

 The way Chainflip ascertains whether a Validator is online or not is through Heartbeat Extrinsics.
-At regular intervals, Validators must submit a special transaction to the state chain, simply proving that their hardware is connected and active, though it doesn’t prove their overall performance.
+At regular intervals, Validators must submit a special transaction to the state chain, simply proving that their hardware is connected and active, though it doesn’t necessarily prove their overall performance.

 For now, Validators can be suspended for two reasons, both relating to the Egress process: